 Osteoarthritis is a degenerative disease that affects the cartilage and bones at your joints.
 This causes pain to the hips, knees, and thumbs.

-There are some studies that suggest that CBD could help treat this pain and relieve the inflammation associated with it.
+There are some studies that suggest that CBD could help this pain and relieve the inflammation associated with it.

 There was a study done in 2011 on rats that found it changed the way their pain receptors reacted to some stimuli.